L-ge061/Airbnb-mini-project-Tableau-/README.md

 ## Dataset
-The original dataset can be downloaded from Kaggle: [Airbnb Listings 2016 Dataset] (www.kaggle.com/datasets/alexanderfreberg/airbnb-listings-2016-dataset)
+The original dataset is from Kaggle: [Airbnb Listings 2016 Dataset] (www.kaggle.com/datasets/alexanderfreberg/airbnb-listings-2016-dataset)

 ## How to Open
+1. Download Tableau Desktop or Tableau Public.
+2. Open the `.twbx` file from the `workbook/` folder.
+Everything needed to view and interact with the dashboards is included in the packaged workbook (twbx).

 ## Key Insights